uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

     ```JavaScript
     // relevant data
     let payload =
       {
         id,
         something
       }
     ```

 1. It is not so convenient to deal with action objects, so typically one uses a function, that returns the action object.
 This function has the name [*actionCreator()*](http://redux.js.org/docs/basics/Actions.html#action-creators).
 The name is a little bit pompous, because the function is not really creating much, it is just returning an action object --- that's it.

     ```JavaScript
     // this simple function is called an actionCreator
     function do_something(payload) {
       return (
         {
           type: DO_SOMETHING,
           payload
         }
       )
     }
     ```

 1. If the *dispatch()* function is now dispatching a command only in form of an object, which function is then actually receiving this command and dealing with updating the store?
 We are coming back to our reducer functions that we introduced earlier.
 Remember, that the purpose of the reducer functions is to produce a new slice of the state, if there is a change within this slice.
 So this means the *dispatch()* function has to call the reducer function.
 And this is exactly what happens underneath in the Redux code.
 So within its function body the  *dispatch()* function calls the *rootReducer()* function and passes over the command what to do in form of the *action* object as the second argument.

 1. And the first argument?
 A *rootReducer()* obviously, needs two arguments in order to return a new state: *rootReducer = (state, action) => newState*.
 The first argument is the current state in the store and the second argument represents the changes to it.
 And where does the *rootReducer()* now get the current state from?
 Well, again from the *dispatch()* function.
 It first fetches the current state from the store with *store.getState()* method and then passes the current state to the *rootReducer()* as a first argument together with the *action* object as a second argument.

-1. The *rootReducer()* takes the received action and hands it down to all its child reducers, however, not with the whole state but only with their slice of the state: *sliceReducer = (slice, action) => newSlice*.^[Note, other than the [*Redux Documentation*](http://redux.js.org/docs/basics/Reducers.html#handling-actions) reads *(previousState, action) => newState* a reducer does not receive the whole state by default but only its slice of the state.]
+1. The *rootReducer()* takes the received action and hands it down to all its child reducers, however, not with the whole state but only with its corresponding slice of the state: *sliceReducer = (slice, action) => newSlice*.^[Note, other than the [*Redux Documentation*](http://redux.js.org/docs/basics/Reducers.html#handling-actions) reads *(previousState, action) => newState* a reducer does not receive the whole state by default but only its slice of the state.]
 Each slice reducer compares the received *action.type* to the cases it has within its function body.
 If no match is found it returns the current state of the slice and nothing changes.
 If there is a match it computes the update of the according slice and returns it, so that an overall new state with an updated slice can be generated.

     ```JavaScript
     // reducer for state.slice01